huntops-blue/detection-logic/TEMPLATE.md

 https://attack.mitre.org/

 ```
 Name:
 ID:
-Tactic:
+Technique:
 Platform:
 Data Sources:
 Defense Bypassed:
 ```
 https://attack.mitre.org/techniques/{T####}

 ### Diamond Model
 This is a model that lays out 4 (or in the extended model, 6) elements of an intrusion phase.
 Adversary, Infrastructure, Victim, and Capability.
 As you collect information from each "point", you can begin to make assumptions as to what the other points _could_ be.
 The more you have on each point, the more accurate your assumptions can be.

 This model should be used in conjunction with other intrusion models, like the Lockheed Martin Cyber Kill Chain.